shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

 <img src="class-sass.jpg" align="center" />

-# Step 4: Let's fix the sidebarview
+# Step 4: Let's fix the sidebarview to include some content

 Let's put three containers in the sidebar.